Outdoor barbecues are an iconic part of Australian culture – but how safe is the one at your place?

 As always, it is good to play it safe and have a fire safety plan for your house.
 And if the worst were to ever happen, have home and contents insurance so that your house and possessions are taken care of.

-If you thought this article was great, check out our barbecue tips here ‘7 Tips For Your Summer Barbecue’.
+If you thought this article was great, check out our barbecue tips here ‘How to BBQ: Tips & tricks.